 Does your fridge keep turning off on its own?
 We’ve got some clever fixes that will get this problem solved right away.

 If your fridge keeps turning off, you could run the risk of having your food spoil.
-These quick fixes will not only save you money in repair bills but also keep your food safer, faster.
+These quick solutions will not only save you money in repair bills but also keep your food safer.

 If your fridge keeps turning off and on again, it’s likely due to either a faulty thermostat, circuit board, or power source, or it could be overheating.
 Thankfully this is quite a common issue, and the fixes below will get your fridge to stop switching itself off.